splitio/ga4toSplit_nodejs/README.md

  - Use EventBridge Rules to schedule the lambda.

 EventBridge supports an easy-to-pick-up CRON syntax for scheduling runs.
 I run mine every five minutes: 0,5,10,15,20,25,... et cetera.

+Don't forget to put the datasetId parameter into the execution!
+Use JSON just like what is shown above.

 ## What next?